iromero25/hangman/README.md

 This project is incorporating the following features that might come in handy for real-life projects:

 - **.prettierrc** config file to override any local prettier configurations.
 This helps maintaining the same formatting across the development team.
+- **.eslintrc.json** contains this project's linting configuration, also enforced by VSCode's ESLint plugin